Pierre Krähenbühl

-Pierre Krähenbühl (born 8 January 1966) is a Swiss national who has served as Commissioner General for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) from March 2014 to November 2019.
-Before that, he served from July 2002 as Director of Operations at the International Committee of the Red Cross (ICRC).
+Pierre Krähenbühl (born 8 January 1966) is director-general of the International Committee of the Red Cross (ICRC), the organization’s second-highest-ranking position, a role he began in April 2024.
+He previously served as ICRC’s Director of Operations from 2002 to early 2014.

-On November 7, 2019 Pierre Krähenbühl, head of UNRWA resigned amid allegations of mismanagement; he claimed he was the victim of “dirty politics”.
-A subsequent internal UN investigation made public by the Swiss television channel RTS completely overturned most of these accusations.

 Biography to 2002

 Pierre Krähenbühl was born in Geneva, Switzerland.
-He lived for several years in Greece, Germany and Sweden as a child.
-He went to high school and university in his native country, and holds a B.A. in Political Science and International Relations from the University of Geneva and the Graduate Institute of International and Development Studies.
+He lived for several years in Greece, Germany, and Sweden as a child.
+He went to high school and university in his native country, and holds a B.A. in Political Science and International Relations in 1991 from the then University of Geneva-affiliated Graduate Institute of International and Development Studies.

 He became a communication assistant with the Lutheran World Federation (LWF) on assignment in Haiti a year after the fall of the Duvalier regime (1987).
 He worked extensively with labor unions and church base communities, as well as with civil-society activists engaged in improving conditions in their country.

-During the years 1988–91, he returned to Haiti, but also travelled to several countries in Central America, as well as to Ethiopia, for further writing and film documentary production.
-The documentary, Haiti: A Forgotten Nation, which he co-directed with a Latin American journalist, was presented at several European and Latin American film festivals.
+During the years 1988–1991, he returned to Haiti, but also travelled to several countries in Central America, as well as to Ethiopia, for further writing and film documentary production.
+The documentary Haiti: A Forgotten Nation, which he co-directed with a Latin American journalist, was presented at several European and Latin American film festivals.

-Krähenbühl started at the ICRC in late 1991 with an assignment in El Salvador, following the ending of the civil war there.
-He was then posted in Ayacucho, Peru (1992–93), working in the remote Andean regions, in villages bearing the brunt of the violent confrontation between the Shining Path and the Peruvian Armed Forces.
-The following two years saw him working in Afghanistan, first in Jalalabad (1993), then in Kabul (1994–95).
+Krähenbühl started at the ICRC in late 1991 with an assignment in El Salvador following the ending of the civil war there.
+From 1992 to 1993, he was posted in Ayacucho, Peru; he worked in Andean villages that had borne the brunt of the violent confrontation between the Shining Path and the Peruvian Armed Forces.
+The following two years saw him working in Afghanistan: first in Jalalabad (1993), and then in Kabul (1994–95).

-He next spent two and a half years in Bosnia and Herzegovina. first in Banja Luka, where he headed the ICRC's office during the upheavals of the final phase of the Bosnian conflict (July to November 1995), and later in Pale and Sarajevo during the first two years of the country's post-war recovery.
+He next spent two and a half years in Bosnia and Herzegovina: first in Banja Luka, where he headed the ICRC's office during the upheavals of the final phase of the Bosnian conflict (July to November 1995), and later in Pale and Sarajevo during the first two years of the country's post-war recovery.

 Krähenbühl was called back to ICRC headquarters in 1998 to oversee its work in the Balkans, including as head of a task force during the Kosovo conflict in 1999.
-From 2000 to 2002, he was personal adviser to the ICRC's then President, Jakob Kellenberger, before being appointed as Director of Operations in mid-2002.
+From 2000 to 2002, he was personal adviser to the ICRC's then-president Jakob Kellenberger before being appointed as Director of Operations in mid-2002.